Director, Smart Cities National Lab.

 Giuseppe Anastasi is a Full Professor and the Vice Chair of the Department of

 Information Engineering (DII) at the University

 of Pisa, Italy.
 He is the director of the Smart Cities National Lab, supported by CINI (Italian Inter-university Consortium for Informatics).
-He also directs the executive Master in Smart Cities, a post-graduate specialization program organized by the University of Pisa in cooperation with the Institute for Informatics and Telematics (IIT) of the Italian National Research Council (CNR).
+He also directed the executive Master in Smart Cities, a post-graduate specialization program organized by the University of Pisa in cooperation with the Institute for Informatics and Telematics (IIT) of the Italian National Research Council (CNR).

 His scientific interests include Distributed and P2P Systems, Internet of Things, Pervasive Computing, Sustainable Computing, and ICT for Smart Cities.

 He is the founding co-director of the Pervasive Computing & Networking

 Laboratory (PerLab) at the University of Pisa, and has contributed

 to many research programs funded by both national and international

 institutions.
 He is a co-editor of two books: Advanced